Young Men

 Lincoln, Vermont

-That's what we're offering.
+That's the work.
+That's what we're here for.

 Men who almost didn't come get the most out of this.